sanjanaprasadkr/sanjanaprasadkr.github.io/README.md

 ## About

 I am a Data Science graduate student at Boston University.
 I completed my Bachelor’s degree in Electronics and Communication Engineering at PES University.

-This summer, I interned at Dassault Systemes as a Data Science Intern, where I worked on improving data pipelines in [BIOVIA Pipeline Pilot's Imaging Collection](https://www.3ds.com/products/biovia/pipeline-pilot/imaging-collection)
+This summer, I interned at Dassault Systemes as a Data Science Intern, where I worked on improving data pipelines for [BIOVIA's Pipeline Pilot](https://www.3ds.com/products/biovia/pipeline-pilot).

 ## Education
 - Master of Science in Applied Data Analytics, Boston University (_2024_)